 Garda Youth Diversion Projects are part supported by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning (PEIL) 2014-2020.

-YAPS-GYDP work with 12 to 18 year old in the Sligo Borough area that are involved in criminal or anti-social behavior or at risk of becoming involved in this behaviour.
+YAPSL-GYDP work with 12 to 18 year old in the Sligo Leitrim area that are involved in criminal or anti-social behavior or at risk of becoming involved in this behaviour.
 Referrals can be made by the Garda Juvenile Liaison Officer (J.L.O), Community Gardai, TUSLA, Home Youth Liaison Service, Probation Service, Schools or through contacting the service directly.